a-scie/lift/README.md

 your $PATH somewhere.

-The binaries are released via [GitHub Releases](https://github.com/a-scie/lift/releases) for Windows x86_64 and Linux and macOS for both aarch64 and x86_64.
+The binaries are released via [GitHub Releases](https://github.com/a-scie/lift/releases) for Windows, Linux and macOS for both aarch64 and x86-64.
 For each of these platforms there are two varieties, "thin" and "fat".
 The "fat" varieties are named `science-fat-*`, include a hermetic CPython 3.12 distribution from the [Python Build Standalone]() project and are larger as a result.
 The "thin" varieties have the CPython 3.12 distribution gouged out and are smaller as a